January 26, 2019

 For the majority of the show, Scalzo played rhythm guitar.
 That was interesting since he was the bass player during the early years of the band.
 That made for a three guitar attack.
 But for the upbeat “You’re An Ocean,” Scalzo went behind the keyboards.
 He also stayed back there for “Frenchy And The Punk.”
 They appeared to be having fun while McKinney got to shine during an amazing guitar solo.

 Zuniga told everybody that it was time for some disco.
-Daniel laid down a dirty bass grove as the triple guitars played funky riffs as the crowd clapped to “Little White Lies.”
+Daniel laid down a dirty bass groove as the triple guitars played funky riffs as the crowd clapped to “Little White Lies.”

 Scalzo went back to the keyboards to sing another one of their radio hits, “Out Of My Head.”